Category: Twin Flames and Soulmates Written by Robert Wilkinson Views: 2011

 These can be active threats or passive threats, and can take many forms.
 Examples of passive threats are when another goes into a mood while withholding affection, gifts, or even emotional connectedness.
 Moods always indicate a seduction is present, since emotional maturity is strong enough to express itself without threats or coercions.

 Examples of “disruptive offers” are “I've done x, y, and z for you, and you don't seem to care.”
 Or “Because I've done a, b, and c, you should be doing d, e or f.”
 This is where we learn to discern the difference between coercive manipulation and genuine reciprocity.
-While it’s always good to be part of exchanging love, gratitude, and appreciation, it’s also good to know when there’s a one sided coercion going on.
+While it’s always good to be part of a dance where we both express genuine love, gratitude, and appreciation, those cannot happen if there’s a one sided coercion going on.

-So in all forms of bargaining, make sure you agreed to the bargain to begin with, otherwise it's a seduction.
+In all forms of bargaining with another, make sure you agreed to the bargain to begin with, otherwise it's a seduction.
 If you didn’t ask for a gift, but there is an expectation you will do something simply because they brought you a gift, (other than thank them,) it’s a seduction.

 While it’s true reciprocity is very important for a relationship to stay in balance, a seduction isn’t about reciprocity.
-When one partner tries to do things the other did not ask for, and expects something in return for the "favor," it can be indicative of a seduction.
+When one partner tries to do things the other did not ask for, and expects something in return for the "favor," it’s a seduction.
 While some seductions are relatively harmless, others can bring disaster.
 This is where the potential results of the seduction must be kept in mind.
 What are we agreeing to, and why are we agreeing to it?

 Moods are seductions by the subconscious desire-mind.
 A good mood is when the subconscious desire-mind has been bought off, a bad mood when it has been denied its desire.
 You can observe more moods, and moodiness, than usual when a seduction is going on.
-Objectivity, detachment, and dispassion are the solutions to moods and seductions, since these are not easily manipulated by either subconscious images or the desire mind (Kama Manas), the vehicles of seduction.
+Objectivity, detachment, and dispassion are the solutions to moods and seductions, since these are not easily manipulated by either subconscious images or the desire mind (Kama Manas), the two means by which we are seduced.

 I have noted that seductions are often accompanied by too much emotional baggage automatically associated with expressions of affection.
 These are interactions that escalate much too quickly to be authentic.
 Other times, seductions involve the need for one to "save" another, or "be saved" from something by another.
 Seductions do not like a healthy autonomy, as they are based in unconscious power and control factors.